Annual

 Advancing Workforce Equity

 We are committed to developing, nurturing, and sustaining an equitable community where all individuals can thrive.
 We pledge to amplify the voices of under-represented or historically excluded communities by removing barriers resulting from racial and social injustice and inequities.
 We strive to ensure that equity, diversity, and inclusion are embedded at all levels of our programs by acknowledging, analyzing, and addressing the root causes of inequities.
-In an equitable workforce, all jobs are good jobs.
-Workforce equity means eliminating racial gaps in employment and income.
-It means the public and private workforce racially represents the general population at all skill and pay levels across occupational groups and sectors.
+Workforce equity means eliminating racial, gender, and other demographic gaps in employment and income.
+It means the public and private workforce racially represents the general population of our region at all skill and pay levels across occupational groups and sectors.

 Note: Participants below were enrolled in WIOA.
 The Workforce Innovation Opportunity Act (WIOA) authorizes workforce development boards (WDBs) to drive the vision for the workforce system at the state and local levels and maintain the critical role of leading state and local implementation of the Workforce Innovation and Opportunity Act (WIOA)